KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 The RDF term for predicate is *property*.
 Predicate and property refer to the same concept and are often used interchangeably.
 [5, 6]

 ### Why are properties like arrows? ###
 In RDF triples, the predicate states the nature of the relationship between the subject and the object in a *directional* way, i.e., from subject to object.
+The subject is the point of origin and the object is the target of the arrow.
 This enables modeling of asymetrical relationships, such as hierarchy, influence, dependency, and causation.

 <p align="center" width="100%">
     <img width="40%" src="images/Directionality_arrows.png">
 </p>

-A Knowledge Graph Conference has subevents, including sessions, which are on broad topics called tracks: e.g., ontologies, taxonomies, and data modeling.
+For example, a Knowledge Graph Conference (KGC) has subevents, including workshops, tutorials, and sessions.
+The conference focuses on broad topics called tracks: e.g., ontologies, taxonomies, and data modeling.
+But the inverse is not true: a "Session" does not have a subevent called "Conference"; nor do tracks like the ontology track, taxonomy track, or data modeling track "have a Track" called "Conference".

+A property is like a one way street.
+It is worded to describe how the subject relates to the object, *not* how the object relates to the subject.
+Note, you *can* invert (switch around) the subject and the object; then, typically, you need to rename the property, and then (in OWL) express the new property as `owl:inverseOf` the initial property.

+Using a KGC triple as an example, if you reverse the direction of the arrow, switch the subject and object, rename `hasSubEvent` to `isSubeventOf`, and express `isSubeventOf` as the inverse of `hasSubEvent`, the triples would say:

+>`kgc:Conference kgc:hasSubEvent kgc:Session`
+>
+>`kgc:Session kgc:isSubEventOf kgc:Conference`
+>
+>`kgc:isSubEventOf owl:inverseOf kgc:hasSubEvent`

+In natural language, subject and objects can be switched around, but it requires transformation, e.g., an active verb becomes a passive verb.
+This module will discuss other ways to give properties meaning by relating them to other properties in another section.

 ### What other terms are used for properties?  ###
 There are many different contributors to the knowledge graph community.
 Properties are sometimes called *edges* (a term borrowed from solid geometry) or *arcs* (drawn from knowledge graph theory).
 Properties are similar to the *labeled link lines* of concept maps and *associations* used in creating topic maps.
 Properties are conceptually related to *relations* (knowledge graph embedding), *roles*, and *associations* (description logics).